Wednesday, April 19, 2023

 Join us for the craziest round of concurrent sessions ever!
 Imagine speed dating meets the lightning round of a TV game show!
 Visit up to 4 storyboards detailing utility-sponsored energy programs or research.
 Each storyboard presenter has up to 5 minutes (plus up to 7 minutes for Q&A) to share with you the program’s goals, successes and lessons learned.
 A bell rings, you choose another storyboard, and the 12-minute clock starts again.

-Kamryn Hutson and Vince Karlson, City of Redding Electric Utility
+Kamryn Hutson, City of Redding Electric Utility and Dan Kay, Wahkiakum Public Utility District

 11:00am - 12: 00pm